Blackboard Ultra: Discussion Board Analytics

 • Average word count

-• Average discussion grade
+• Average discussion mark (if appropriate)

 • Students who haven’t participated